atomaszewicz/Bond/RStudio/Analysis.md

 ```
 An unsuprising result, the films with the highest and lowest average scores are also the ones with the highest and lowest individual ratings.
 Since it's only an average over 4 the high/low rating will drag up/down the rating significantly, not to mention that each individual rating is presumed a trustworthy metric on the quality of the film.

 Let's visualize all the film ratings over time.
-I don't wish to have our average of the other ratings on this graph because it become too muddled with lines.
+I choose not to graph the average of our 4 metrics because it become too muddled with lines.
 First we must add a 'date' column to our 'rate' data frame.

 ```R
 date<-c(bom$Release)